On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Conclusions and outlook

 Finally, it would be interesting to determine which other deformed models can admit $\mathcal{N}=2$ supersymmetry.
-In this paper, we discussed an example of complete $T$-dual of the $\eta$-deformed $\mathbb{CP}^{n-1}$ model with K\"ahler target space \cite{Bykov:2020llx}, ensuring $\mathcal{N}=2$ supersymmetry in the absence of $B$-field, and another example is the $\lambda$-deformed model.
-It would be curious to explore in for the $\eta$-deformed $\mathbb{CP}^{n-1}$ model without $T$-duality and, therefore, with the $B$-field, whether they possess generalized K\"ahler structure \cite{Gates:1984nk} and how to connect it to their $\mathcal{N}=2$ supersymmetry.
+In this paper, we discuss an example of complete $T$-dual of the $\eta$-deformed $\mathbb{CP}^{n-1}$ model with K\"ahler target space \cite{Bykov:2020llx}, ensuring $\mathcal{N}=2$ supersymmetry in the absence of the $B$-field, and another example is the $\lambda$-deformed model.
+It would be curious to explore it for the $\eta$-deformed $\mathbb{CP}^{n-1}$ model without $T$-duality and, therefore, with the $B$-field, whether they possess generalized K\"ahler structure \cite{Gates:1984nk} and how to connect it to their $\mathcal{N}=2$ supersymmetry\footnote{After the appearance of the work the authors became aware of the new article \cite{Bykov:2025xia}.}.
 However, the classification of other possible models, particularly those defined on non-homogeneous target spaces, remains an open problem.